MRtrix3/MRtrix3.github.io/README.md

 ### Frontpage: _data/frontpage/features.yml

-The collection of features that are displayed in a image carousel
+The collection of features that are displayed in an image carousel

 * `title`: Name of feature
 * `description`: A brief description.
 Again, you can separate this over multiple lines as shown in the About section. *Note* Try to keep this to about one sentence.
 Otherwise, the text may flow over the image.